JoviDeCroock/sanity-migrate/README.md

 sanity-migrate
 ```

-you can optionally add `--cwd x` to change the current working directory.
+you can optionally add `--plan` to test out the migration.